 From its inception, St. Louis Christian College has provided Bible-centered higher education to equip men and women as leaders who impact the world for Christ.
 The College was founded to meet the ministry needs of the St. Louis region.
 In June 1956, three St. Louis ministers met to discuss a common concern: the need for leadership in the churches of the St. Louis region.
 Luther Perrine, Hubert Burris, and Vernon Newland reviewed the evangelistic decline of the previous quarter century and proposed to found a Bible college as a “center of evangelism” for the St. Louis region.
 Out of that proposal, St. Louis Christian College was established.

-St. Louis Christian College pursues excellence in the Word and develops servant leaders for urban, suburban, rural, and global ministry.
+St. Louis Christian College prepares biblical servant leaders for urban, suburban, rural, and global ministry.

 Although bachelor-degree students pursue any of several different programs based upon their choice of second (ministry) majors, all degree programs share certain common goals.
 Those common goals are expressed in the following list of Student Learning Objectives.
 These objectives are supported by specific course assignments and performance standards identified in the SLCC Instructional Assessment Program Plan.
 Upon completing their program of study at St. Louis Christian College, graduates will …

 - Exhibit knowledge of the Bible and Christian doctrine through proper exegetical interpretation of Scripture.

 - Integrate spiritual disciplines necessary for lifelong development as a disciple of Christ.

 - Exhibit communication skills essential for life and ministry.

 - Access, critically evaluate, and use information to be a responsible Kingdom leader.